-Riverside is a unique, desert community in Southern California, not far south of Los Angeles.
-Riverside was first established in 1870 and it has an incredibly rich history.
-Not only does Riverside have California’s first golf course, but it is also a key part of the citrus industry.
-Aside from all of this, the town has an interesting past that has left behind many spirits.
+Riverside is a unique desert community in Southern California, not far south of Los Angeles.
+Riverside was first established in 1870, and it has a vibrant history.
+Not only does Riverside have California’s first golf course, but it is also a vital part of the citrus industry.
+Aside from all this, the town has a fascinating past that has left many spirits behind.

-Join us as we explore some of the most haunted places in Riverside, CA.
+Join us as we explore the most haunted places in Riverside, CA.

 1. Riverside Bridge

-One of the strangest tales that you will hear relating to Riverside will probably involve the Riverside Bridge Monster!
-The story has all the hallmarks of an urban legend, and yet it seems like some of the elements genuinely tie in with real events.
+One of the strangest tales you will hear relating to Riverside will probably involve the Riverside Bridge Monster!
+The story has all the hallmarks of an urban legend, yet it seems like some elements genuinely tie in with actual events.

-He claims to have slowed down his vehicle as the Santa Ana River was swollen and that the creature came out of the brush and clawed at his windshield.
-He reported to police that he had hit the creature, and it was noted that his car did have scratches and green smears.
+He claims to have slowed down his vehicle as the Santa Ana River was swollen, and the creature came out of the brush and clawed at his windshield.
+He reported to police that he had hit the beast and noted that his car had scratches and green smears.

 However, a body was not recovered, and other drivers reported similar encounters in the days that followed.
-When the river dried up, odd tracks were found but no trace of the so-called monster!
+Odd tracks were found when the river dried up, but no trace of the so-called monster!

 2. The Gates of Hell, Redlands (near Riverside)

-One of the most sinister ghost stories that you will hear in Riverside, CA, relates to a pair of black, iron gates that stood on Sunset Street.
-Apparently, the gates led to a house occupied by Devil worshippers.
+One of the most sinister ghost stories you will hear in Riverside, CA, relates to a pair of black iron gates that stood on Sunset Street.
+The gates led to a house occupied by Devil worshippers.
 This is how they got their nickname – the Gates of Hell.

 3. Riverside City College